 Yes.
 Many foreigners find it convenient and cost effective to work with a mortgage broker.
 Several local banks also offer plans designated for foreigners who want to purchase residential real estate.

 Real estate tax: All properties are subject to a nominal annual real estate tax depending on the position and size of the property.
-A typical two-bedroom apartment in the center, for example, would be taxed at about CZK 1000 per year.

 Services for Foreigners in Prague

 Our agency will be glad to tailor relocation packages to suit you, including filing applications for work permits, customs clearance, etc. We familiarize newcomers with Prague and its schools, neighborhoods, medical facilities, entertainment spots and all other information to help you settle in your new home.
 We can also recommend housekeeping and babysitting services.
 For further information regarding Prague, please see our comprehensive guides: Svoboda & Williams Lifestyle, Prague Stay Lifestyle and feelHome All About Housing.